iNavFlight/inav/lib/main/ChibiOS/demos/STM32/RT-STM32F303-DISCOVERY/readme.txt

 ** TARGET **

-The demo runs on an ST STM32F3-Discovery board.
+The demo runs on an ST STM32F3-Discovery board REV-A or REV-B.

 ** The Demo **